ericwbailey/ericwbailey.website/source/published/a-compelling-title-that-is-cryptic-enough-to-get-you-to-take-action-on-it.md

 ## Another subheading

-The next concept is addressed, **getting more technical as the reader becomes more acclimated**.
-[A link to a peer resource is threaded in](/) as an appeal to authority, to help reinforce confidence in the author.
+The next concept is addressed, **getting more technical as the reader becomes more acclimated**. <a id="a-link-to-a-peer-resource-is-threaded-in" href="#a-link-to-a-peer-resource-is-threaded-in">A link to a peer resource is threaded in</a> as an appeal to authority, to help reinforce confidence in the author.

 An ordered list is used to: